Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 `mkbundle --fetch-target $target --target-server http://download.mono-project.com/runtimes/raw/`

-With Mono 5.10.0 the targets I have installed are:
+where `$target` is the name of the target you want to add.
+On Mono 5.10.0 the targets I have installed are:

 `mono-5.10.0-osx-10.7-x64` and `mono-5.10.0-ubuntu-16.04-x64`